Riding: No riding.

 All meals, except breakfast, are to your own account today.

-After lunch near Moray, follow a trail with great views of the Urquillos Valley before arriving at the village of Maras and continuing your descent into the Sacred Valley.
-You will arrive at the ranch around 4pm in time for a celebratory Pisco Sour.
+After lunch follow a trail with great views of the Urquillos Valley and continue your descent into the Sacred Valley, passing the salt mines again and arriving back at the ranch around 4pm in time for a celebratory Pisco Sour.
 Dinner will be at the ranch or in a local restaurant.

 Altitude 3,550m - 2,800m

 Early morning transfer to Cusco airport for your flight to Lima.
 The driving time is around 1 hour 15 minutes.
 The earliest your flight can depart from Lima is 5pm.